 A one way ride with Uber or taxi should costs more or less $30 CAD

-Our bike tour
+Our bike tour on the Orleans Island

 When we arrived at his motel, François showed us a bit of history about the island and designed a self-guided tour for us.
 Sébastien and I know the island very well, we go every season and I even bring tourists over there, but I wanted to see the island ¨as a tourist¨.
 With our map of the island and helmets, we were ready for our bike tour Orleans Island!